Method of feeding |

 Diagnosis

-Tongue-tie should be diagnosed by a tongue-tie practitioner, who specialises in assessing and treating this condition.
-GPs, midwives, health visitors, paediatricians, are not always trained to diagnose a tongue-tie (this is why often it’s not picked up at birth).
 However, they may use simple assessment tools to identify tongue restrictions and put a plan in place to support feeding.
-If your baby is between 4 days and 28 days old and is still struggling with feeding, you may be referred to the tongue-tie clinic.
+If your baby is between 4 days and 12 weeks old and is still struggling with feeding, you may be referred to the tongue-tie clinic.
+Or they may use simple assessment tools to determine what care your child needs.

 Treatment